 I remember the very first picture I took with the Voigtlander Nokton 35mm f1.2 II – it was my son couple weeks after birth.
 Micro-contrast is fantastic, joy of playing with ultra shallow DOF can’t be described.
 The lens has everything wedding and street photographer needs: nice bokeh, ideal sharpness/contrast ratio wide open and f/22 to do multilayer composition.
 It looses contrast under heavy sun and doesn’t flare that heavily.
 Whenever I take it, I have a desire to tell a story with pictures.
 From details and portratis with superb separation till documentary multi-layer scenes.

 I love this lens for black and white pictures.
-It provides warm colours and charming look wide open.
-It takes a bit of practise to catch the focus of moving object wide open which are not in the rangefinder patch zone.
+However, it provides warm colours and charming look wide open.
+You need a bit of practise to catch the focus of moving object wide open which are not in the rangefinder patch zone.

 Yes… weddings are fantastic in general and people know that we are documenting the event.
 That gives the best opportunity to show how the Voigtlander Nokton 35mm f1.2 II shines.
 From shallow DOF to multilayer compositions at even f22!
-Take a look at my favourite shots.
+I can tell you that last weddings I did were in 95% with this lens only!
+Take a look at some random shots from the last one.

 And now my favourite one.
 As I said before the Voigtlander Nokton 35mm f1.2 II is not perfect tool for this kind of shooting but the general image it generates is phenomenal.